 Use Email to Target Existing Customers

 When someone makes a booking with you, it can be useful to ask them for an email address.
-This is because when you have an email address, you have a direct line of communication which can be used to market your services.
+This is because when you have an email address, you have a direct line of communication that can be used to market your services.

 Other ways to collect email addresses include offering free content on your website to people who sign up.
-Alternatively, you could provide free wifi at your spa to customers who enter their email address.
+Alternatively, you could provide free wifi at your spa to customers who enter their email addresses.

 When done correctly, email marketing has a significant Return on Investment (ROI) — around 119 percent according to some research.
 This is because everyone you contact is either an existing customer or has an interest in your business.

-- Run a competition for a free service.
+- Run a competition for wedding vendors.